Cyber Risk Advisory

 Healthcare professionals often use mobile devices such as laptops, smartphones, and tablets to access patient data.
 These devices can pose a significant risk if they are not adequately secured.
 Unsecured devices can be lost or stolen, allowing unauthorized access to sensitive data.

-Healthcare organizations should implement policies such as device encryption, strong passwords, and multi-factor authentication (MFA).
+Healthcare organizations should implement policies such as device encryption, strong passwords, and multifactor authentication (MFA).
 A Mobile Device Management application (MDM) can enforce these policies, as well as provide remote wipe capabilities to prevent unauthorized access to sensitive data if the device is lost or stolen.

-Healthcare security imperative
+Healthcare cybersecurity is imperative

 Healthcare organizations need to implement robust security measures and train their employees and contractors on the risks of insider threats.